 \section{Abstract}

-The calculation of force is most difficult part in lattice QCD.
-This lecture gives the details in the force calculation in one-loop Symanzik improved action, Wilson fermion with clover term, asqtad fermion, HISQ fermion, smeared fermion, staggered Wilson fermion, overlap fermion and domain wall fermion.
+The calculation of force is most difficult part in lattice Quantum Chromodynamics (QCD).
+This lecture gives the details of the force calculation in one-loop Symanzik improved action, Wilson fermion with clover term, asqtad fermion, HISQ fermion, rooted staggered fermion, smeared fermion, staggered Wilson fermion, overlap fermion and domain wall fermion.
 The even-odd precondition are also considered in these calculations.

 \keywords{lattice QCD, force calculation}